cshuptrine/nyckle-website-new/_posts/2022-08-09-image-classification-for-augmented-reality-games-spyscape-case-study.md

 stage: false
 featured: false
 headliner: false
-seo_title: SPYSCAPE Customer Story
 summary: <i>Literally over the space of ten minutes, I created a Nyckel account, threw some random images at it… and it blew my mind!
 It was spooky-accurate!</i> – Gwyn Morfey, SPYSCAPE Tech Lead
-seo_description: Using Nyckel ML FaaS, SPYSCAPE trained and deployed an image classification function, used as a key feature of the Augmented Reality in-game experience.
+description: Using Nyckel ML FaaS, SPYSCAPE trained and deployed an image classification function, used as a key feature of the Augmented Reality in-game experience.
-og_image: /blog/images/spyscape-case-study-header-image.png
+image: /blog/images/spyscape-case-study-header-image.webp
-og_image_alt: Spyscape uses Nyckel to build augmented reality experiences
+image_alt: Spyscape uses Nyckel to build augmented reality experiences
 ---

 <a href="https://spyscape.com/">SPYSCAPE</a> is a destination spy museum and experience in New York City, with interactive exhibits about fictional and real spies.